 Yet so many suffer.
 And to compound their pain, they feel shame because of their experience.
 According to the World Health Organization, 350 million people suffer from depression, and by 2020, depression is predicted to be our greatest epidemic worldwide.

-Each year, almost 800,000 people worldwide kill themselves.
+Each year, almost 800,000 people worldwide die from suicide.
 More than 2,000 suicides occur daily, with one death approximately every 40 seconds.
-And for every successfully executed suicide, there are approximately 20 attempted but incomplete suicides.
+And for every death by suicide, there are approximately 20 more attempted suicides.

 As Ray Comfort discusses in his movie, “The Exit: The Appeal of Suicide,” nearly half a million Americans are taken to the hospital every year because of suicide attempts.
 Suicide is the second leading cause of death among college students.
 Twenty veterans commit suicide every day.